Eliminate Low Cost Risks Especially Where the Benefits Are Great

 Second, the fact that Insured submitted the Proof of Loss before the litigation and before summary judgment was entered demonstrated that, at the very least, Insured partially cooperated.
 That “partial compliance” created another issue of fact requiring trial.
 Specifically, the factfinder could determine that the partial compliance could defeat Citizens’ claim that Insured breached the insurance contract and was deprived of recovery under the policy.

-It is not clear from the appellate opinion whether Citizens or its Mediation/Arbitration intended deprive Insured of his rights by causing the delay.
-Whether or not they did, Insured’s Mediation/Arbitration was savvy, fought for Insured’s rights, and won the Insured his day in court.
+It is not clear from the appellate opinion whether Citizens or its attorneys intended deprive Insured of his rights by causing the delay.
+Whether or not they did, Insured’s attorneys was savvy, fought for Insured’s rights, and won the Insured his day in court.
 Nevertheless, the takeaway for anyone intending to make an insurance claim is to read the policy carefully and ensure timely compliance with all requirements.
 The small cost of timely providing a proof of loss or a notice of claim can avoid substantial litigation costs and the potential for losing rights under the policy.